CallToPowerLegacy/Synchronize.js/BUILD.md

 2. Install project dependencies with npm install.
 3. Run Grunt with grunt.

-Building Recordr requires the following tools:
+Building Synchronize.js requires the following tools:

 - npm (included in the node.js distribution)
 - grunt